- What documents are required to apply to the GW eOTD program?

 We recommend that you complete the FAFSA if you plan to take out loans to finance your education.
 FAFSA application can be submitted online at no charge as early as October.

-The GW eOTD program is currently in the process of becoming accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
+The GW eOTD program has applied for accreditation and has been granted Candidacy Status from the Accreditation Council for Occupational Therapy Education (ACOTE).

-The program must receive Candidacy Status to release letters for admission.
-Then the program must have a pre-accreditation review, complete an on-site accreditation evaluation, and be granted Accreditation Status prior to graduating the first group of students in Spring 2025.
-Graduates from an ACOTE accredited program are eligible to take the national certification examination for occupational therapists administered by the National Board for Certification of Occupational Therapy (NBCOT).
+The program must have a pre-accreditation review, complete an on-site evaluation, and receive accreditation status before graduates will be eligible to sit for the occupational therapist national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).